Azure/Avere/src/terraform/examples/hammerspace-multi-region/README.md

 1. continuing from the previous instructions browse to the houdini network directory: `cd ~/tf/src/terraform/examples/hammerspace-multi-region/0.network`

 1. `code main.tf` to edit the local variables section at the top of the file, to customize to your preferences.
+Visit the Rendering SKUs page to see the recommended [Hammerspace SKUs for rendering](../../modules/hammerspace/hammerspaceskus.md).

 1. execute `terraform init` in the directory of `main.tf`.